Skip to content

 2. Ask up to 3 clarifying questions if needed.

-3. Decide which internal tools or APIs to use.
+3. Decide which approach to use.

-4. Explain what you’re going to do.
+4. Explain what you are going to do.

 5. Execute the task and return the result in the required format.